LexiFramness/120-work/hw-7/readme.md

 ## How did you alter the sketch?

 The first thing I did was change the canvas height from 400 to windowHeight.
 This way, the canvas just fills the users window completely.
 I also decided to set a frame rate of 17.
-Next I change the color of the background, along with the color of the ball.
+Next I change the color of the background, along with the color of the ball I decided I didn't want the stroke of the ball so I removed that.
 I also changed the spacing between the balls once the mouse has been clicked.
+I also decided to make the ball smaller in size than the original had done.